-I started with the pastry and rubbed 170g butter into 350g plain flour.
+To start, I made the pastry by rubbing butter into plain flour.

-I added 2 eggs and brought the mixture together into a dough.
-I wrapped it in cling film and chilled it in the fridge for 30 minutes.
+I added eggs and brought the mixture together into a dough, and I wrapped it in cling film and chilled it in the fridge for 30 minutes.

 I took it out of the fridge and rolled it out onto some cling film.
 This stops it from sticking to the work surface and makes it easy to pick up.

 I lined my tin, trimmed the edges and pricked the bottom all over with a fork.